Baby boomers are often touted as Australia’s most prosperous generations.

 The report also shows baby boomers’ hopes for the lifestyle they wish to lead in retirement are being tempered by concerns of making ends meet.

-More than half of baby boomers said they would need over $46,000 per annum to live comfortably in retirement – higher than the estimated $42,200 experts say is required.
+At the time of the report more than half of baby boomers said they would need over $46,000 per annum to live comfortably in retirement – higher than the estimated $42,200 experts say is required.